dimag0g/nios_duino/README.md

 It should also be possible to implement NIOS on a MAX 10 device, but you have to make sure the FPGA is big enough to support the CPU.
 Also check that the IO voltage supported by the FPGA is compatible with the hadware modules you have.
-Typically, 3.3V modules should work fine.
+Typically, 3.3V modules work fine with FPGAs which support 3.3V IO.

 Note that older Cyclone II family is no logner supported by new versions of Quartus IDE, while older Quartus versions don't have the toolchain